Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

 ## Summary

 In this Lab, you began with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
 Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
-Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure Cognitive Search.
+Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure AI Search.
 The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
 This systematic approach ensures a thorough understanding and effective implementation throughout the project.